-- In the new Windows 10 May 2020 Update, Microsoft is introducing a new security feature to protect your PC from potentially unwanted applications on Windows 10.
+- Through the Windows 10 May 2020 Update, Microsoft introduced a new security feature to protect your PC from potentially unwanted applications.

-- The new security feature offers protection against PUAs, but right now it’s not enabled by default.
-Read our guide below to learn how to do that.
+- The security feature offers protection against PUAs, but right now it’s not enabled by default, so you will have to activate it yourself.

 Malware, ransomware, and spyware spiked up in the last two months, so you have to become extra careful about protecting your data.
 Microsoft did double time on patching security issues and now it’s made it a priority.

 Windows Defender is also updated pretty frequently and it has improved protection against the new threats.
-Moreover, in the next major feature update, the new Windows 10 May 2020 Update, Microsoft is introducing a new security feature to protect your PC from potentially unwanted applications on Windows 10.
+Moreover, through the Windows 10 May 2020 Update, Microsoft introduced a new security feature to protect your PC from potentially unwanted applications on Windows 10 and Windows 11 as well.

 The first rule of Internet security is to never download apps with a poor reputation from wherever you find them free.